-Using the free image editing software Gimp, follow my step by step tutorial to improve your underwater picture in almost no time.
-First, you can download this software for free
+Using the free image editing software Gimp, follow my step by step tutorial to edit underwater pictures in almost no time.

-1 – Crop your picture to improve the composition
+1 – Crop your to improve the composition of your underwater photos

 2 – Use the magic auto levels tool